 Education needed to be a Branch or Department Financial Manager:

 How Long Does it Take to Become a Branch or Department Financial Manager?

 Who Employs Branch or Department Financial Managers?

 The table below shows the approximate number of Branch or Department Financial Managers employed by various industries.

-Career changers with experience as a Branch or Department Financial Manager sometimes find work in one of the following fields:
+Those who work as a Branch or Department Financial Manager sometimes switch careers to one of these choices: